Here's Everything You Need To Know About Transparent Face Masks

 Advertisement

-This Etsy bestseller is a unisex style that's offered in a range of subtle colorways, is crafted with comfort-first adjustable ear loops, and costs just under $10.
+This Etsy bestseller is a unisex style that's offered in a range of subtle colourways, is crafted with comfort-first adjustable ear loops, and costs just under £10.

-Coordinate with your favorite tie-dye matching set with this clear mask, also available in a pink colorway.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.